-Join Jon Peck for an in-depth discussion in this video Establishing associations between entities, part of Up and Running with Symfony2 for PHP (2014).
+Join Jon Peck for an in-depth discussion in this video Establishing associations between entities, part of Learning Symfony2 for PHP.

 - [Voiceover] Doctrine supports many kinds…of Association Mapping…for it to finding relationships between entities.…There are three main kinds of associations.…The first is one to one,…where each row is linked to one, and only one row.…The next kind, one to many, is very common…where each row can be related…with many rows in another table.…We're going to be using a one to many association…with publication as the one parent…and issue as the many children.…Finally, Doctrine supports many to many associations…where one or more rows can be related to zero,…one, or more rows in another table.…